ovoid-ovvie/gm-liftkit/README.md

 # GMLiftKit

-A comprehensive GML utility library that extends the language with functions that are either missing from GML entirely, or exist but are verbose enough to warrant a clean shorthand.
+A comprehensive GML utility library that extends the language with functions that are either missing from GML, or exist but are verbose enough to warrant shorthand.

 ## Installation